 Through the use of automation solutions, human errors are prevented and the overall accuracy of the audit is greatly improved.
 Some use cases include: financial reconciliations, invoice processing, entering data, running payroll, onboarding customers, and more.

 As you can see, audit skills are wide-ranging.
-The role of an auditor is extremely pivotal in big and small organisations alike, and for public companies, audits are regulated and recurring.
+The role of an auditor is extremely pivotal in big and small organizations alike, and for public companies, audits are regulated and recurring.
 The importance of accurate financial data cannot go overlooked.

 Financial automation solutions can improve the audit process, save time, improve data accuracy, and reduce process risk.
 Ultimately it ensures that your company’s data and financial reports are in line with accounting standards, accurate, and reliable.